darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/hugin.md

 ## Usage

-* require this file from your main luarc config file
+* start this script from script manager
 * set the hugin tool paths (on some platforms)
 * if hugin gui mode is used, save the final result in the tmp directory with the first file name and \_pano as suffix for the image to be automatically imported to DT afterwards